DanielleInkster/tech_test_3/README.md

 - Add functionality to take payment and calculate correct change.
 - Add functionality to handle discounts - in this example, a 5% discount on orders over $50, and a 10% muffin discount.

+#### Reflection - Version 1
+What I've learned

+* While I can't seem to return all the items in an array in this language, I found that by formatting my array enteries in the array to include new lines and printing the array as a string, it will achieve (more or less) the same end.
+I can now return the array to the receipt, rather than printing it to the console.
+* If I initialize all needed models in the main model, I can call them throughout the project which gives good flexibility.
+I still need further clarification if this is good practice or not.

+Notes for Ver 3
+* Dependency injection: I've done some reading on it but I need further clarification on how dependency injection is properly implemented in Javascript.
+* Update tests to cover receipt formatting

 ### Requirements - Version 3
 ---------